 Buddhism in Thailand has played an important role in the development of its culture.
-In fact, one of the very first images people have when they think of Thailand are the temples.
+In fact, one of the very first images people have when they think of Thailand is the temples.
 There are temples all across the country, ranging from big to small, beautiful to magnificent.
 A lot of your time travelling the country involves me walking through the temples and admiring the art and design of them.
 I am sure this is true for many people who come to Thailand, especially those interested in the culture.
 Buddhism plays a large part in many people’s lives here, so I thought it would be good to delve into some vocabulary related to Buddhism in Thailand.

 Buddhism is known in Thai as either ‘phootha satsana’ (พุทธศาสนา) or ‘satsana phoot’ (ศาสนาพุทธ), where ‘satsana’ (ศาสนา) means religion and ‘phootha’ (พุทธ) means Buddha.